Keeping sysdepends up to date in SQL Server 2008

 In this case, you are pretty much on your own to ensure that you reference valid objects.
 Nothing native in SQL Server will inspect this code for you, and surely there are ways you can write dynamic SQL that will prevent your own parsing routines or third party applications from getting the information correctly and reliably (for example, in many cases, dynamic SQL is used when you are passing in table or database names, so they could only be parsed at runtime anyway).

-What do people do now to find dependencies not reported by sysdepends?
+How do we find dependencies not reported by sysdepends?

 In addition to the information that they get from sysdepends, parsing is also often the route of choice for local dependency tracking, however this can be unreliable as well.
 For example, let's assume I are looking for references to '%dbo.table_name%', and I search the object_definition of all of your objects for this text.
 A few of cases where I will get incorrect results:

 So, parsing the definitions of all of your SQL modules will get you a little bit closer, but is still only a small part of the picture.
-If you want to see a very thorough T-SQL parsing routine, that not only finds many missing dependencies, but also generates a script for the objects in correct dependency order, see this article in SQL Server Magazine by Omri Bahat:
+If you want to see a very thorough T-SQL parsing routine, that not only finds many missing dependencies, but also generates a script for the objects in correct dependency order, see this article, "A Dependency Checker You Can Depend On," by Omri Bahat.

 Third Party Tools